philgyford/pepysdiary/README.md

 ## Heroku site

+To set up a new copy of the site on Heroku.

 1. Create an S3 bucket for Media files (see below) and copy them there.

 2. Create a new Heroku app and add it as a git remote.